microsoft/pxt/README.md

 After this you can run `pxt` from anywhere within the build tree.

-To start the local web app server do `pxt serve` within the root directory of build tree (where this file sits) and then browse to http://localhost:3232
+To start the local web server, run `pxt serve` from within the root of an app target (e.g. pxt-microbit) and then browse to http://localhost:3232

+Alterntively, if you clone your pxt and pxt-microbit directories next to each other, you can serve your local pxt-microbit repo from within the pxt repo by running `jake serve`.

 ### Icons